About This Study Abroad Program

 We will also have time to enjoy the beach and explore the nearby town of Pyrgos Dirou.

-The group will depart from Kalamata by bus and return in time for dinner.
+The group will depart from Kalamata in the morning by bus and return in time for dinner.

 Mystras & Sparta (Full-day)

 In contrast to the city of Mystras, we will then travel to the modern day city of Sparta built upon the site of Ancient Sparta.
-Students will be given free time to walk the tree-lined boulevards and explore the town before it closes for siesta and we head back to our hotel in Kalamata.
+Students will be given free time to walk the tree-lined boulevards and explore the town.
+We will stop for a photo opportunity at the Statue of the legendary and courageous King Leonidas.
+We will return to our hotel in Kalamata for dinner.

 |Tuition & Supervision||$2,885|